theoxylo/minecraft_mod_thx/README.txt

 CHANGELOG
 ---------
+v012: for use with Minecraft and ModLoader 1.0.0
+v012: enabled separate textures for all model faces

 v011: for use with Minecraft and ModLoader beta 1.8.1
 v011: enhanced model with "hi-rez" texture panel support
 v011: restored right-click exit function